 This all-American breed ranks as one of the first five breeds registered by the Cat Fanciers' Association — way back in 1906.
 The athletic and agile American Shorthair is drawn to water play, particularly scooping water out of his bowl, intentionally spilling his water bowl and never apologizing for creating such a mess.
 Don’t be surprised if he perches on the side of a bathtub or walks into the shower when you are bathing.

-A true working cat, the American Shorthair sports powerful jaws that make him one of the most feared felines by mice and other rodents.
+A true working cat, the American Shorthair has powerful jaws that make him one of the more feared felines by mice and other rodents.

 Alan Robinson, Animal Photography

 Meet the Michael Phelps of the feline world!
-The Turkish Van sports the nickname “swimming cat” because, according to folklore, two Turkish Vans were allegedly onboard Noah’s Ark but jumped into the water and swam for shore in what is now Turkey.
+The Turkish Van is often called the “swimming cat,” because, according to folklore, two Turkish Vans were allegedly onboard Noah’s Ark but jumped into the water and swam for shore in what is now Turkey.
 Growing up in this hot, arid land, the cat cooled down by swimming in Lake Van.

 Modern Turkish Vans love swimming and playing in shallow water but merely tolerate being bathed with soap.
 Warning: This creative, play-minded breed may view the toilet bowl as an indoor fishing hole or figure out how to turn on the faucet with his paw.

 You can keep your TV shows featuring animals and nature.
-Your super-smart Bengal prefers stalking and swatting at anything that floats in water — be it an ice cube in your glass of iced tea or a rubber ducky floating in your bubble bath.
-Don’t bother closing the bathroom door because Bengals hate being shut out of fun and will either figure out how to paw open the door or yowl until you concede and let them in.
+The super smart Bengal prefers stalking and swatting at anything that floats in water — be it an ice cube in your glass of iced tea or a rubber ducky floating in your bubble bath.
+Don’t bother closing the bathroom door, because Bengals hate being shut out of fun and will either figure out how to paw open the door or yowl until you concede and let them in.

 Descendants of the water-loving Asian Leopard Cats, Bengals revel in the spray from your shower head or may even boldly join you in the bathtub.